ababic/django-cogwheels/README.rst

         >>> print(item_model.objects.all())
         <QuerySet [<SimpleOrderItem: SimpleOrderItem object (1)>]>

-    Behind the scenes, Django's ``django.apps.apps.get_model()`` method is called, and the result is cached so that repeat requests for the same model are dealt with as efficiently as possible.
+    Behind the scenes, Django's ``django.apps.apps.get_model()`` method is called, and the result is cached so that repeat requests for the same model are handled quickly and efficiently.

 7. For settings that refer to python modules, you can use the settings helper's special ``modules`` attribute to access the modules themselves, instead of an import path string: